-Enter the Master Embedded Code and press the 1/2 key and the 5/6 key at the same time to erase the system user codes.
+Enter the Master Embedded Code, press and release the 1/2 key and the 7/8 key at the same time to erase the system user codes.

 The keyless ignition will now act as if there are no codes in memory.
 Pressing the START key will unlock the system and pressing the STOP key will lock it without entering a code.
 Follow the steps in "Programming The Primary User Code" in this section.